n2patil/Benchling/PythonScripts/Update_DNABases/README.md

     * ie. If bases are only added to the beginning or end of the sequence and could be easily readjusted

+Currently there is no bulk update endpoint so will need to make a call per sequence in file to update bases.

 Script assumes input CSV file with format below (CSV Header Names must be exact match & case sensitive)